heinerigel/ComputationalGeophysics_ShortCourse/README.md

 There are several options to run the Jupyter notebooks during the course with Cloud resources.
 It is wise to use all access methods as resources are limited.

-I. Use the repository of a previous workshop by clicking on the following icon:
+I. Use the repository with mybinder directly clicking on the following icon:

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/heinerigel/ComputationalGeophysics_ShortCourse/HEAD?urlpath=/tree/)

 II.
-Use the online Jupyter notebook library seismo-live directly:
+Use the online Jupyter notebook library seismo-live:

 [Seismo-live](https://seismo-live.github.io)